 Constant in Math

-The constant in math are the values which cannot be changed or which are fixed.
+The constants in math are the values which cannot be changed or which are fixed.
 It is a contradiction to the variable.
 In algebraic expressions, the constant are terms which define themselves.

 For example, if 9x+2=15 is an equation, then;